tchssk/goastudy/index.md

     PayloadOptional bool
     ```

-2. Change to generate nil check for payload when `PayloadOptional` is not `true`.
+2. Change to generate nil check for payload when `PayloadOptional` is `false`.

 3. Add a DSL `OptionalPayload`.
 It turns `PayloadOptional` `true`.